scottmotorrad/scottmotorraddrinks/atxbourbon.com/source/_posts/Review-120-Early-Time-Bottled-in-Bond.md

 title: 'Review #120: Early Times Bottled in Bond'
 date: 2019-06-17 16:59:49
 tags:
-- bottled in bond
 - 0 stars
-- brown-forman
 - bourbon
-- kentucky
 ---

 Early Times is a Brown-Forman brand that really leans in on the patriotism and early American distilling angle.
 It was also cheap, bottled in bond and generating some hype online so I picked up a bottle alongside the [Dickel BiB](https://atxbourbon.com/2019/06/13/Review-119-George-Dickel-Bottled-in-Bond-Fall-2005/) last week.
 So we're going to keep the affordable Bottled in Bond drinkers reviews rolling!